CorsixTH/CorsixTH/CONTRIBUTING.md

 1. Ensure you have a GitHub account (https://github.com/signup/free)
 2. Fork CorsixTH\CorsixTH (https://github.com/CorsixTH/CorsixTH/fork)
 3. Ensure you have a git client.  ([GitHub Desktop](http://desktop.github.com) [Interactive] | [Git](https://git-scm.com/downloads) [Shell])
+4. Fork the CorsixTH/CorsixtTH project to your account, the CorsixtTH/CorsixtTH project page has a button for this.
-4. Clone your fork to your computer
+5. Clone your fork to your computer
 	- ``git clone https://github.com/mygithubuser/CorsixTH.git``
-5. Add upstream remote
+6. Add upstream remote
 	- ``git remote add upstream https://github.com/CorsixTH/CorsixTH.git``

 **Every Time**
 1. Sync your master branch with the CorisxTH repository's master branch
+	- ``git checkout master``
 	- ``git fetch upstream``
-	- ``git rebase upstream/master``
+	- ``git merge --ff-only upstream/master``
 2. Make sure no one is already working on the issue you want to work on.
 3. Tell other developers that you've started/will start working on this issue by posting a comment in its existing issue discussion or if there's no existing discussion for it then please open a new issue discussion for it and tell other devs here that your working on it.
-4. Create and checkout your feature branch
+4. Create feature branch from your master
-	- ``git checkout -b myfeature master``
+	- ``git branch myfeature master``
+5. Checkout your feature branch
+	- ``git checkout myfeature``
-5. Make your changes
+6. Make your changes
-6. Unittest continuously, see README.txt in CorsixTH/Luatest for more info
+7. Unittest continuously, see README.txt in CorsixTH/Luatest for more info
-7. Review your changes
+8. Review, add, and commit your changes
-	- ``git diff``
-	- ``git add`` | for each file
+	- ``git diff`` | See your changes.
-	- ``git diff --check`` | Check there's no white spaces.
+	- ``git diff --check`` | Check there's no white space.
+	- ``git add`` | do this for each file
-	- ``git commit`` | Write an informative commit message and save
+	- ``git commit`` | Write an informative commit message and save.
-8. Push your changes to your fork
+9. Push your changes to your fork
 	- ``git push origin myfeature``
 9. Create a Pull Request -- GitHub will pick up your latest branch committed to automatically when accessing CorsixTH/CorsixTH.